arguelle/arguelle.github.io/index.md

 Using Gazebo, you can fly a drone in a virtual environment.

 ### Contact
-Woosoon Yim woosoon.yim@unlv.edu
+Woosoon Yim woosoon.yim@unlv.edu/
-Martin Arguelles-Perez arguelle@unlv.nevada.edu\
+Martin Arguelles-Perez arguelle@unlv.nevada.edu